-Condition: The special revenue funds were not budgeted.
+Condition: The BP Fund was not budgeted.

 Effect: The City is not in compliance with State budgeting requirements.

 Recommendation: The City should ensure that all funds are budgeted during the budgeting process and amend as necessary.

 Views of Responsible Officials: In the future, we will ensure that all funds are budgeted during the budgeting process and amend as necessary.